 - Denise Bibro, Director, Denise Bibro Fine Art

-- Glenn Goldberg, Artist, rep. Jason McCoy, NYC
+- Glenn Goldberg, Artist, rep. Jason McCoy, NY

 - Louis Grachos, Executive Director Austin Museum of Art